ayanatherate/allinonestonks/README.md

 2) Whats the (average) 30 days/365 days return from this Stock?

+3) Whats the average number of units to buy and days to hold, for an expected return of x%?

-3) Which months show high/low volatility in stock prices as compared to others?
+4) Which months show high/low volatility in stock prices as compared to others?

-4) Explored GARCH to model Stock Volatility
+5) Explored GARCH to model Stock Volatility

 <h2> Future Plans: </h2>